IT’S OUR 25th EXHIBIT!

 We’re quarter of a century—and counting!
 Every October for the past 25 years, people in the agribusiness have gathered to attend what is now Agrilink, the undisputed leader in agribusiness exhibition.
 Since 2000, the venue for the Agrilink has been the World Trade Center, Metro Manila.
 Each year, it unveils the best showcase of products, information, technologies, market linkages and promotions to the whole agribusiness community and the general public.
 Now on its 25th year, Agrilink celebrates with its biggest exhibit yet and one that features the entire value chain from farm inputs up to the retail markets!

 AGRILINK: THE YEAR THAT WAS

-Focus on fruits and Region XI
+Focus on Hogs and Region 3

 Agricultural Chemicals, Animal Housing and Breeding, Animal Health and Nutrition, Aquaculture Equipment and Inputs, Communication and Information Technology, Dairy Products, Equipment and Machinery, Facilities on Cooking and Storage, Facilities on Postharvest, Feed Ingredients, Feedmilling, Fertilizers and Pest Management, Financial Institutions, Fishery products, Food Ingredients and Additives, Food Packaging, Food Processing, Fruits and Vegetables, Greenhouses and Nurseries, Horticulture Inputs, Meat Products, Organic Farming and Hydroponics, Publications, Research and Consultancy, Seeds and Planting Materials, Irrigation Systems, Transport and Logistics, Waste Management